 [Future Thu Dau Mot City.
 Image via vir.com.vn.]

 Beginning at Thu Dau Mot, Line 15 junctions with Line 1 and then continues through District 9 to Thu Thiem Station in District 2.
 With so many building projects planned for District 2, Thu Thiem Station should be a bustling junction of East Ho Chi Minh City with multiple metro options.

 [Land reserved for Thu Thiem Station.]

 Districts 2, 9 and Thu Duc (East Ho Chi Minh City) has been touted as an innovation hub and “New Smart City”.
 Line 1 straddles the boundary of District 9, but apart from that there is no metro planned at all.
-It will hardly be innovative, smart, eco, or whatever buzzword you care to use if more metro services aren’t planned for the area.
+Considering how big the East Ho Chi Minh City area is, the area will need more metro lines than is currently planned.

 Note that one of the stations is Samsung, named for the enormous Samsung factory complex in District 9.
 Personally I prefer not to have metro stations named after businesses, but I’ve put this here for want of a better name.
 I’ve also placed it as an example of what the metro authority could do to raise money.
 For example Dubai have raised funding for their metro by allowing businesses to name stations.

 [Mall Of The Emirates metro station in Dubai.]

 Commuter / Regional Railways